gearsngenes/Atomic-Agentic/README.md

 Plugins can be registered to any agent, including PlannerAgents and ChainSequences, making the system highly extensible and adaptable to new environments or requirements.

+### AgenticPlannerAgent
+This sublcass of PlannerAgent can register other agents, themselves, and as a result, it can perform more advanced tasks.
+Note, that in the constructor, there is also a `granular` parameter.
+This is set to `False` by default, but it effectively determines whether the user can register individual methods and plugins (as by default, it focuses only on accepting other agents).

 ## Getting Started